4 Microscale: the contractile unit

 Figure 4.3: Mechanical model of a contractile unit with \(N\) cross-bridges assembled in parallel and connected in series to a common elastic backbone with stiffness \(\lambda_{b}\). \(z\): total elongation of the contractile unit; \(y\): elongation of the cluster of cross-bridges; \(\Sigma\): tension generated by the system.
 Adapted from (Caruel and Truskinovsky 2018)

-In the contractile unit model, each cross-bridge is a represented as a bistable snap-spring.
-The two configuration of the spring represents the pre- and post-power stroke conformation.
+In the contractile unit model, each cross-bridge is a represented as a bistable snap-spring with the two configurations of the spring representing the pre- and post-power stroke conformation, respectively.
 As mentioned in Section 3.4.2, the dynamics of the conformational change can be described either using a jump process between two discrete state as formulated by Huxley and Simmons (1971), or using a continuous Langevin dynamics in a double well potential as in (Marcucci and Truskinovsky 2010).
 Both approaches were analysed.
 The advantage of the former is that it is fully analytic.

 4.3.3 Purely mechanical response of a contractile unit